bofm/docker-oracle12c/README.md

 ### Limitations and Bugs
 * `--privileged` option is required to mount /dev/shm to use Oracle's automatic memory management.
+* Database options and sample schemas installation through DBCA is a mistery.
+In this repo dbca is run with `-sampleSchema true` and [db_template.dbt](step2/db_template.dbt) contains this line `<option name="SAMPLE_SCHEMA" value="true"/>`, but nothig happens, the database is always created without sample schemas.
+Well, that's Oracle Database after 30+ years of development.

 ### License
 * This repo - [MIT License](LICENSE).